ysndr/MSc-Thesis/chapter/evaluation.md

 [Figure @fig:results-comp-expectations] summarizes the results.
 Apart from the same three occasions in which a feature did not work for one participant, the majority of responses show that NLS met its user's expectations at least partially.
 The results are however highly polarized as the Jump-to-Definition and Hover features demonstrate; Each received equally many votes for being inapt and fully able to hold up to the participants expectations at the same time.
-Other features were left with with a nuniformly distributed assessment (e.g. Completion and Find-References).
+Other features were left with with an uniformly distributed assessment (e.g. Completion and Find-References).
 The clearest result was achieved by the Diagnostics feature, which received a slight but uncontended positive sentiment.

-Asking about the general satisfaction with each feature, results in the same mixed answers as seen in [@fig:results-comp-satisfaction].
+Asking about the general satisfaction with each feature results in the same mixed answers as seen in [@fig:results-comp-satisfaction].
 While a slight majority of responses falls into the upper half of the possible spectrum, two features (of the three that have previously been reported without function) were given the lowest possible rating.

 ##### Hover {#sec:hover@res}